-- proof of Citizenship (if applicable) - proof of dependents - letter of acceptance to program - most recent transcripts statement of intent: - why they are applying for educational funding - if they are studying out of Yukon, explaining why - education/career goals and action plan - any other information that will assist the Capacity Department in making a decision - completed repayment agreement (\ students who are suspended, released, or do not complete their education program for any unjustified reason will be required to reimburse C/TFN for the full amount of funding received)
+- Letter of acceptance to program - Most recent transcripts, - ONLY FOR STUDENTS WITH STUDY DATES THAT ARE 1 MONTH OR LONGER: letter of intent (instructions for writing this letter available on the C/TFN website): - a Why they are applying for education/training funding - b If they are studying out of Yukon, explaining why - c education/career goals and action plan - d any other information that will assist the Capacity Department in making a decision - complete repayment agreement ( students who are suspended, released, or do not complete their education program for any unjustified reason will be required to reimburse C/TFN for the full amount of funding received).
+Students with outstanding arrears to C/TFN (regardless of whether the arrears are related to housing, non-educational financial assistance, or previous educational assistance, etc.) must sign & agree to repayment agreement terms prior to any further education funding being authorized.